LowPolyCount/UI-Power-Tools/README.md

 # The Future
 The following features are planned for development:
-- additional UICS Components
+- Additional UICS Components
+- Composable Widgets
 - ScreenManager support for multiple layers and animations
-- Composable Widgets
-- Support features like better logging
+- Better logging and debugging tools
+- Screen Viewer Tool showing which screens are on the ScreenManager
+- Screen and Widget Templates
+- Focus Display Tool
 - Verse Support

-Upcoming tools are:
-- A ScreenViewer which will show you Screens on the ScreenManager along with Debug information
-- A FocusViewer which can visually show where focus is or was in the widget hierarachy

 # FAQ